ASSESSMENTS

 Exam Format

 All of our assessments are designed to standardize as many exam elements as possible.
 Depending on examinee registration numbers and facility parameters, exam format may vary from the information provided on our website.
 Information regarding your specific exam will be provided with your invitation.
 We are committed to ensuring that all examinees are given a fair and valid assessment experience.
-Click on the tabs for more information.

 General Format